zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 provisioning <ad-auto>`: please refer to that section to set it up, then skip to :ref:`Phase 2 <mig-other-2>`.

+.. note:: Auto provisioning using LDAP instead of AD is supported.
+The procedure is analogous to the AD one.

 If you prefer to proceed manually, you need first to create on
 |carbonio| the **domain** that will be imported and its **default